History of Croatia before the Croats: Prehistory

+Paleolithic

 The earliest traces of human presence on Croatian soil date back to the Paleolithic Age.
 In Šandalja Cave near Pula, and in Punikve near Ivanec, flints made by pre-Neanderthal people have been found, while the remains of Neanderthal prehistoric humans have been discovered on Hušnjakovo near Krapina.
-In the middle Paleolithic period, Neandertals lived in modern Zagorje, northern Croatia.
-Dragutin Gorjanović-Kramberger discovered bones and other remnants of a Neandertal, subsequently named Homo krapiniensis, on a hill near the town of Krapina.
-Palaeolithic site on Hušnjakovo near Krapina, counted among the largest and richest sites in the world where Neanderthal remains have been found.
+In the Middle Paleolithic period, Neandertals lived in modern Zagorje, northern Croatia.
+Dragutin Gorjanović-Kramberger discovered bones and other remnants of a Neandertal, subsequently named Homo krapiniensis, on a hill near the town of Krapina, and a Palaeolithic site on Hušnjakovo near Krapina counted among the largest and richest sites in the world where Neanderthal remains have been found.
 During excavations from 1899 to 1905, led by the palaeontologist and geologist Dragutin Gorjanović-Kramberger, abundant remains of Palaeolithic items and the bones of extinct prehistoric animals were discovered.
 The Krapina finds are estimated to be 130,000 years old.
 Archaeological finds from the Palaeolithic Age have been discovered in other places throughout Croatia (Vindija Cave, Veternica, etc.).

 Vindija sediments are 12 m thick, divided in 13 layers designated from unit A (youngest) to unit M.

+Neolithic

 The Neolithic period (c.
 6000 BC – c.
 3000 BC) was characterised by the emergence of permanent, organised settlements, and by the production of earthenware and other items.
 In the Adriatic area, the most significant Neolithic cultures are the Impresso, Danilo and Hvar cultures, and, in the interior, the Sopot and Korenovo cultures, while the major sites where finds have been recovered are Smilčić near Zadar, Danilo near Šibenik, Markova and Grapčeva Caves on Hvar, and others.
 In the early Neolithic period, the Starčevo, Vinča and Sopot cultures were scattered between and around the Sava, the Drava and the Danube.
 Notable are the excavation sites of Ščitarjevo near Zagreb, Sopot near Vinkovci, Vučedol near Vukovar, Nakovanj on Pelješac.

 Smilčić, near Zadar, one of the richest Neolithic sites on open ground.
 The settlement was surrounded by a defence moat and the dwellings were huts built above ground from interwoven branches.
 It has been established that the settlement developed in two stages: the earlier stage, with finds from the Impresso culture, and the later stage, characterised by the Danilo culture.
 Among the finds, some ceramic, richly decorated cultic vessels with four feet (rhytons) stand out, as well as various vessels decorated with paintings and engravings.